etsy/logster/README.md

 # Logster - generate metrics from logfiles [![Build Status](https://secure.travis-ci.org/etsy/logster.png)](http://travis-ci.org/etsy/logster)

-Logster is a utility for reading log files and generating metrics in Graphite or Ganglia.
+Logster is a utility for reading log files and generating metrics in Graphite or Ganglia or Amazon CloudWatch.
 It is ideal for visualizing trends of events that are occurring in your application/system/error logs.
 For example, you might use logster to graph the number of occurrences of HTTP response code that appears in your web server logs.